 Also, make sure you provide every other piece of contact information that users might search for or need.
 Even though it's 2018 and almost all of us are plugged in, some people prefer to pick up the phone, call a company, and have their problems fixed quickly, while others are more anxious and would rather fill out a form than talk with a stranger.

 So why does Neil Patel’s contact page rock?
-Well, it’s arguably the most simple design we have on this entire list, yet it contains everything users need in a contact form, while every unnecessary element is just omitted.
+Well, it’s arguably the most simple and best contact page design we have on this entire list, yet it contains everything users need in a contact form, while every unnecessary element is just omitted.
 For example, there are only three fields with creative copy and one drop-down menu.
 And, if you remember, the most optimal number of fields for a maximum conversion rate is three.
 The drop-down menu also allows Neil to segment the messages and respond accordingly.

 Finally, Neil Patel paid special attention to those oh-so-important social media icons because he knows his audience.
 By default, his target audience is filled with digital marketing professionals who likely live and breathe social media.